-The Yellow Velvet Ant is a stinging wasp in disguise - its colors and bristly hairs offering fair warning.
+The Yellow Velvet Ant is a stinging wasp in disguise and its colors and bristly hairs offer fair warning.

 Despite its name, the Velvet Ant is not an ant at all!
 It is a type of wasp.
 True ants have bent antennae and a twice-constricted waist.
 Velvet Ants have straight wasp-like antennae and have only one waist.
 They are mainly found in the arid and semi-arid states of the southwestern U.S. and Mexico.
 This type of wasp is mostly solitary and does not live in a nest with others.
 Only the male has wings and can fly.
 The grounded female, however, can deliver a painful sting and should not be trifled with.
 It is not considered aggressive and is more likely to try to escape from people rather than engage.
 Both sexes have dense, short yellow or orange-yellow hairs covering the body and black legs.